 If a patterned wallpaper is not on your vision board, several companies now print murals on adhesive wallpaper panels that can turn your blank walls into works of art.

 It’s only recently that new homes include home offices.
 If you have an older house or an apartment, you probably don’t have a spare room to dedicate as an office.
-Never fear: There are lots of other spaces that you can convert into a small office, such as a window nook, recess, or a convenient corner.
+Never fear: there are lots of other spaces that you can convert into a small office, such as a window nook, recess, or a convenient corner.

 There are plenty of companies designing desks for smaller spaces.
 If you only have two or three feet of wall , think of vertical shelves above your work area to double or triple your .
-Hanging file folders are also a great way to keep papers organized if you don’t have for filing cabinets in your designated work area.
+Hanging file folders is also a great way to keep papers organized if you don’t have for filing cabinets in your designated work area.
 Instead of a , opt for wall sconces or pendant lights to free up your work surface.

 To some, there is nothing more soothing to the mind than a totally blank space.
 This is why some people choose to have an entirely monochromatic color scheme to minimize any distractions.
-The default color tends to be off-white, although an all gray or black space can also have this effect with proper lighting.
+The default color tends to be off-white, although an all-gray or black space can also have this effect with proper lighting.

-Once you set your monochromatic palette, it may be time to add accents. makes the difference between a sad, abandoned and a that inspires and delights.
+Once you set your monochromatic palette, it may be time to add accents. makes the difference between a sad, abandoned and one that inspires and delights.
 A few very light wood accents, whether in the trim or a slim piece of , add a natural touch of life without adding clutter and distraction.
 Painting over existing wood paneling is also a great way to keep a natural texture and bring everything into your monochromatic color.

-Top Office Decor Ideas FAQ
+Office Decor FAQs